Freihofer’s Training Challenge

 Chris Cooley is a certified family and gastroenterology nurse practitioner with over 15 years committed to health and wellness promotion providing medical management for patients experiencing acute and chronic illnesses.
 Treatment has included a range of topics from weight management, nutrition, IBS, colitis, Crohn's disease, celiac sprue, heartburn, ulcers as well as primary care.
 She integrates traditional medicine with alternative treatments with great appreciation for herbal therapies as well as a simplified diet to achieve balance of mind, body and spirit.
 She is a professional speaker promoting preventative therapies as well as use of safe products.

 Chris has been a recreational runner since high school cross country/indoor & outdoor track at Catholic Central HS.
-She has recently been in PT for a hamstring strain with hopes of recovery to participate in the 10 week training program and improved time at the 5K race!
 She is excited to be available to the training team Saturday morning before and after the run to answer any health related questions.

 Q. What's the difference between the Full Training Challenge and Virtual Training Challenge?

 A. The Full Freihofer's Training Challenge is a paid program that involves coaching and group training workouts.
 You can sign up when you register for the Freihofer's Run 5K or by e-mailing firstname.lastname@example.org.
 The Virtual Training Challenge is the e-mail aspect where participants receive e-mails that include the day's workouts.
 The Virtual Program is free to anyone.
 All Full Freihofer's Training Challenge participants automatically get signed up for these e-mails.
 All other can sign up here.

 Q. I'm not receiving the e-mails.
 What do I do?